aqibhacks/julytober/README.md

 # julytober
 julytober
-This is a special reposittoty
+This is a special reposittoty for hacktoberfest